Not your typical college library

-The Library subscribes to over 200 magazines and trade publications, including editions of Vogue from 12 countries, including Korea, India, Japan, Russia and Brazil.
+The Library subscribes to over 200 magazines and trade publications, including editions of Vogue from several countries.
 In addition to fashion magazines, we have publications for industries such as footwear, beauty, textiles, jewelry and interior design.

 The Library maintains an archive of newspaper and magazine articles covering the fashion industry from about 1975 to today.

-The Library subscribes to more than forty trend forecasting services, special industry publications that help readers understand the direction of design and consumer behavior.
+The Library subscribes to several trend forecasting services, special industry publications that help readers understand the direction of design and consumer behavior.

 Special Collections houses 19th and 20th century fashion and interior design periodicals, unique and out-of-print books, original fashion sketches, and material on the California apparel industry.

-Each campus library provides a variety of resources offering students practical experience with the tools and materials they will use as professionals, including innovative materials (e.g., bamboo, coffee, milk proteins, etc), draping fabrics and forms, and an extensive collection of fabric swatches, trims and findings for projects.
-Availability will vary by campus.
+The Library provides a variety of resources offering students practical experience with the tools and materials they will use as professionals, including innovative materials (e.g., bamboo, coffee, milk proteins, etc), an extensive collection of fabric swatches, trims, and findings for projects.

-The FIDM Library subscribes to several online databases that support the program majors FIDM offers, including trend forecasting services like: Doneger Creative Services and WGSN (Worth Global Style Network), as well as online industry news resources like Women's Wear Daily (WWD) and California Apparel News.
+The FIDM Library subscribes to numerous online databases that support the program majors FIDM offers, including trend forecasting services like WGSN, as well as online industry news resources like Women's Wear Daily (WWD) and California Apparel News.